bansallab/asnr/Networks/Mammalia/rhesusmacaque_dominance_weighted/Readme.md

 **Edge weight type**| frequency
 **Time span of data collection**| 6 months
-**Time resolution of data collection**| 2 hours **Citation**| Takahata, Yukio./n "Diachronic changes in the dominance relations of adult female Japanese monkeys of the Arashiyama B group./n" The monkeys of Arashiyama./n State University of New York Press, Albany (1991): 123-139./n
+**Time resolution of data collection**| 2 hours **Citation**| Takahata, Yukio.
+ "Diachronic changes in the dominance relations of adult female Japanese monkeys of the Arashiyama B group.
+" The monkeys of Arashiyama.
+ State University of New York Press, Albany (1991): 123-139.